Lukong123/alx-react/0x02-react_props/README.md

 - At this point, reloading the App should display the exact same page as the last task
 - The console in your browser should not show any error or warning
+### 3. Checking React extension
+Using the React extension in Chrome:

+Modify the type of the first NotificationItem to change from “default” to “urgent”.
+The first notification should change color to red, take a screenshot
+Profile the load of the application and note which Component is the longest to render after App, take a screenshot